Tedorg/STM32F103_ENCODER/readme.md

 ## Description
-This module provides an interface for reading rotary encoders using the STM32F103C8T6 microcontroller (aka BLuepill).
+This module provides an interface for reading rotary encoders using the STM32F103C8T6 microcontroller (aka Bluepill).
 It allows you to easily integrate rotary encoders into your STM32F103C8T6-based projects.

 ## Features
-- Support for both incremental and absolute rotary encoders on PA0 PA1 and PA6 PA7
+- Support for two quadrature rotary encoders on PA0 PA1 and PA6 PA7.
-- Hardware timers
-- Serial Interface for debugging
+- Serial interface for debugging.

 ## Installation
 1. Clone or download the repository.
 2. Copy the necessary files into your STM32F103C8T6 project.
 3. The following tools are used for these projects:
 	- ARM-GCC compiler toolchain.
-	- stm32flash flash tool using the on-board STM32 serial bootloader over UART.
 	- st-link flash tool using an ST-LINK V2 USB programmer.
 	- Official STM32 CMSIS files as part of their STM32Cube MCU packages.
 4. set the path in the makefile

 ## Usage
-1. Initialize the encoder module by calling the initialization function.
+ -  Initialize the encoder module by calling the initialization function.
+ -  get speed and postition of encoders

 ## Examples